Custom bowties and cummerbund

 father of the bride groom bow tie custom silk dressmaker sea colours

-Irene had her Mother of the bride dress and coat made by Felicity and then commissioned accessories made in matching fabrics for her husband and various members of the bridal party
+I made custom bowties and a cummerbund for the groomsmen.
+Irene had her Mother of the bride dress and coat made by me.
+Then she commissioned accessories made in matching fabrics for her husband and various members of the bridal party

 groomsmen bowties and cummberbund silk and organza sea colours

-The bow-ties were made in different fabrics for each member of the bridal party.
-Irene’s husband had blue/gold silk to match her coat, there were two each in old-gold for the best men two in the bridesmaids’ green silk for the ushers and the groom had pale gold organza to match his bride.
+I made the bow-ties in different fabrics for each member of the bridal party.
+Irene’s husband had blue/gold silk to match her coat.
+Next there were two each in old-gold for the best men, two in the bridesmaids’ green silk for the ushers.
+Lastly I made the grooms custom bowtie in pale gold organza to match his bride.

 Each bow-tie fastened with a hook on re-sizeable neck-band.
-The cummerbund was lined in silk and fastened at the back with a secure clip.
+I lined the custom cummerbund in silk and created a fastening at the back with a secure clip.

 made to order groom best man usher bow ties silk dupion blue and green